ajiangsfu/NMRphasing/README.md

 # NMRphasing

-R package for NMR data phase error correction.
-Although this is targeting on 1D NMR data, it can be applied to 2D and 3D NMR data when we work on 1D data at a time.
+NMRphasing is an R package for NMR data phase error correction.
+Although this is targeting on 1D NMR data, it can be applied to 2D and 3D NMR data when a 1D NMR data file is phased at a time.

 ## I. NMRphasing installation

-First of all, make sure that you have R package MassSpecWavelet that NMRphasing depends on.
+First of all, please make sure that you have R package MassSpecWavelet that NMRphasing depends on.
 Example code to install MassSpecWavelet is:

 if (!requireNamespace(“BiocManager”, quietly = TRUE))
 install.packages(“BiocManager”) BiocManager::install(“MassSpecWavelet”)